 These photos are all from 2 hikes I did on the trail on May 9 and 11 of this year.
 The gpx file is from a hike I did in 2010.

-Click here for full-screen photo gallery.
+Click here or below for full-screen photo gallery.

 Lake Leatherwood Miner’s Rock Trail Maps